Table of Contents_

 Hands down, one of the best things you can do to maintain proper circulation when you’re seated is to pick a chair with proper ergonomic support.
 Specifically, you want a chair with a seat that features a waterfall edge.
 This is designed to reduce the amount of pressure placed on the back of your legs — a situation that can impact blood flow in your legs.
-If you have an old PU leather chair then you should repair your PU leather office chair as it works well to improve blood flow.
+And if you have back problems, be sure to check out the best office chairs for lower back pain.
+Additionally, there are many professions that require you to sit for hours on end.
+You will want to get a chair that is not only comfortable but supportive of your body.
+An example of one of these chairs can be found in checking out the Steelcase Leap office chair.
+Alternatively, you can read about the top-rated chairs for programmers.
+And if you have an old PU leather chair then you should repair your PU leather office chair as it works well to improve blood flow.

 Along with a waterfall edge, your seat should be wide enough so that your legs can comfortably sit, side by side, without feeling pinched.
+You can check out the Alera Neratoli swivel chair for an example of a chair with a waterfall seat.
 Additionally, take advantage of the seat height adjustments so that you’re sitting comfortably with your feet flat on the floor and your legs bent at a comfortable 90-degree angle.
+Adjustability is one of the keys to what size office chair to get to ensure it will properly fit your body.
 You should know your office chair seat height if you wish to have a comfortable seating experience that improves your blood flow.

 As tempting as it might be to sit with your legs folded under you or crossed, don’t do it.
 Your feet should be comfortably flat against the floor.
 If they’re dangling off the edge of the seat this can create poor blood flow and over time, encourage swelling or varicose veins.